kostasgalexiou/ResynPy/README.md

 `--hetero`: a value defining the maximum level of heterozygosity for any indvidual in the pair.
 Low heterozygosity of an individual increases the probability to find a matching individual with a complementary genotype in the following generation.

 #### Output data

+All the output files are saved into the `--results_dir` directory

 - `selected_pairs.tab`